Kozphy/go_learn/basic_go/ml/chp2/Matrics_and_vectors.md

 ### Vectors

-A vector is an ordered collection of numbers arranged in either a row (left to right) or column (up and down).
-Each of the numbers in a vector is called a component.
+A vector is an `ordered collection of numbers` arranged in either a row (left to right) or column (up and down). `Each of the numbers in a vector is called a component`.

 ```go
 var myvector []float64